Ethorbit/proxmox-ve-anti-detection/README.md

 **Gaming Is a Right — Even on a Virtual Machine.**

 # Other Project
-For QEMU ANTIDECTION, see https://github.com/zhaodice/qemu-anti-detection
+For QEMU ANTIDETECTION, see https://github.com/zhaodice/qemu-anti-detection
 # Proxmox VE(PVE 8.4-1)
 See the old https://github.com/zhaodice/proxmox-ve-anti-detection/blob/main/readme-8.1.5-3.md